Laser Beam Expanders

 Application 2: Minimizing Beam Diameter at a Distance

 Although it may seem unintuitive, increasing the diameter of a laser using a beam expander may result in a smaller beam diameter far from the laser aperture.
-A beam expander will increase the input laser beam by a specific expansion power, it will also decrease the divergence by the same expansion power, resulting in a smaller collimated beam at a large distance.
+A beam expander will increase the input laser beam by a specific expansion power while decreasing the divergence by the same expansion power, resulting in a smaller collimated beam at a large distance.

 A numerical example to explore the previously mentioned beam expander equations: